Ryan Turner

 Reported cases involving allegations of dishonesty or fraud or issues that arise in civil fraud claims include:

-• Convoy Collateral Ltd v Broad Idea International Ltd & Cho [2021] UKPC 24: Ryan was instructed as junior counsel before the Privy Council in a challenge to the jurisdiction of the British Virgin Islands’ Court and the power of the court to grant a freestanding freezing order in support of foreign proceedings (led by David Mumford KC).
+• Convoy Collateral Ltd v Broad Idea International Ltd & Cho [2021] UKPC 24: [2023] A.C.
+389: Ryan was instructed as junior counsel in a challenge to the jurisdiction of the British Virgin Islands’ Court and the power of the Court to grant a freestanding freezing order in support of foreign proceedings.
+The majority judgment of a seven-member panel of the Privy Council advanced an expanded conception of the Court’s power to grant injunctive relief and overruled the prevailing understanding of The Siskina (led by David Mumford KC).

-• Lakatamia Shipping Co Ltd v Su [2021] EWCA Civ 1187: Ryan was instructed as junior counsel before the Court of Appeal in an appeal concerning the temporal limitations on a passport order and the effect of a passport order on the entitlements of a foreign national under Article 8 of the European Convention of Human Rights (led by Thomas Grant KC).
+• Lakatamia Shipping Co Ltd v Su [2021] EWCA Civ 1187: Ryan was instructed as junior counsel before the Court of Appeal in an appeal concerning the temporal limitations on a passport order and the effect of a passport order on the entitlements of a foreign national under Article 8 of the European Convention of Human Rights (led by Thomas Grant KC, with Rory Forsyth).

 • Glossop Cartons and Print Ltd v Contact (Print & Packaging) Ltd [2021] EWCA Civ 639; [2021] 1 W.L.R.
-4297: Ryan was instructed as junior counsel on behalf of the successful appellants before the Court of Appeal in a claim for damages for fraudulent misrepresentation as a result of the acquisition of loss-making business assets (led by Thomas Grant KC) and subsequently in actions to debar the judgment debtors from defending detailed assessment proceedings and to enforce the judgment debt (unled).
+4297: Ryan was instructed as junior counsel on behalf of the successful appellants before the Court of Appeal in a claim for damages for fraudulent misrepresentation as a result of the acquisition of loss-making business assets (led by Thomas Grant KC).
+He was subsequently instructed in actions to debar the judgment debtors from defending detailed assessment proceedings and to enforce the judgment debt (unled).

 • Ryan was instructed as junior counsel (led by Thomas Grant KC) in three high-profile group actions against Zurich Insurance plc concerning deceit and, in one case, an unlawful means conspiracy.
 The three disputes involved the (alleged) unlawful certification of apartments in three defective developments: the Meridian Quay development in Swansea, the John Green Building in Bradford, and New Lawrence House in Manchester.
 The three proceedings settled on confidential terms after a number of interlocutory hearings and judgments: see Goldman & Ors v Zurich Insurance plc [2020] EWHC 192 (TCC); [2020] B.L.R.
 236 (successfully resisting an application to strike out for Henderson v Henderson abuse); Curtiss v Zurich Insurance plc [2021] EWHC 1999 (disclosure under (what was then) Practice Direction 51U); [2022] EWHC 1749 (TCC) (application to strike out witness statements under Practice Direction 57AC); and [2022] EWHC 1514 (TCC) (indemnity costs awarded where application under Practice Direction 57AC oppressive).